Wondering about project Sugar Free?

+Everybody is different.
 Project Sugar free will help you find what works for you when it comes to sugar.
-Different people have different levels of tolerance: some find they can eat sugar in moderation.
-Others find that they need to say adios to sugar completely in order to keep their sanity.
-Our programs will give you the chance to see what your life looks like and how you feel without sugar cravings.
-You’ll also get a thorough educating about how sugar affects your organs mind, nervous system, and weight, giving you the tools, knowledge and experience to decide what’s best for you.
+Our programs will give you the chance to see what your life looks like and how you feel without sugar and without sugar cravings.
+You’ll also get a thorough education about how sugar affects your body and mind, giving you the tools, knowledge and experience to decide what’s best for you.

 + CAN I EAT FRUIT?